 More on responsible fund management

 To a varying extent, the funds also exclude companies involved in weapons and/or munitions, alcohol, and GMO (Genetically Modified Organisms).
-For more information about each fund, please refer to our most recent annual report, in Swedish only, on this page and the appendix to this policy, which contains clarifications of the exclusion criteria we apply.
+For more information about each fund, please refer to our most recent annual report, in Swedish only, our most recent annual report (in Swedish only) and the appendix to this policy, which contains clarifications of the exclusion criteria we apply.

 *ESG is a generally accepted concept in the investment industry that is used to describe sustainability from the Environmental, Social and Governance perspectives.